Nithub-trainings/Nithub-trainings/README.md

 📚 [NitKids and NitTeens](https://nithub.unilag.edu.ng/nitkids-nitteens/)

-Star our repo, to view the awesome projects our trainees are building.🥳
+**Star our repo, to view the awesome projects our trainees are building**.🥳

 <!-- Social icons section -->
 ### Curious about the next program?